 Income for the Trust is from two sources: employer contributions and investment income.
 Income from employer contributions is appropriated each year by the BOC.
 The District's BOC has discretionary authority to determine contribution amounts to be paid into the Trust.
-Through December 31, 2018, an aggregate of \$132,400,000 has been contributed by the District to the OPEB Trust Fund.
-The advance funding contribution for 2018 was \$5,000,000 in accordance with the Trust's current funding policy requirement.
+Through December 31, 2019, an aggregate of \$137,400,000 has been contributed by the District to the OPEB Trust Fund.
+The advance funding contribution for 2019 was \$5,000,000 in accordance with the Trust's current funding policy requirement.
 In succeeding fiscal years the Trust will receive the District (employer) contributions as determined by the BOC.

-The Plan's Net OPEB Liability was \$133,185,649 as of December 31, 2018, based on an update roll-forward calculation from the most recent actuarial valuation.
+The Plan's Net OPEB Liability was \$72,208,136 as of December 31, 2019, the date of the most recent actuarial valuation.
 The Net OPEB Liability is measured as the Total OPEB Liability, less the amount of the Plan's Fiduciary Net Position, in which plan assets have been placed in a trust and dedicated to providing benefits to retirees and their beneficiaries.
 Future direction may be changed based on national health care policies.

-The Plan Fiduciary Net Position as a percentage of the Total OPEB Liability was 58.6% at December 31, 2018, based on update roll-forward procedures from the most recent actuarial valuation.
+The Plan Fiduciary Net Position as a percentage of the Total OPEB Liability was 76.3% at December 31, 2019, the date of the most recent actuarial valuation.